Skip to main content

 Phrase Identification Trick:

 For Adjective Phrases: Find the noun, then ask "which one?" or "what kind?"
-The words that answer are the adjective phrase.

-For Adverb Phrases: Find the verb/adjective/adverb, then ask "how?" "when?" "where?" "why?" or "how much?"
-The words that answer are the adverb phrase.
+For Adverb Phrases: Ask "how?" "when?" "where?" "why?" or "how much?"

 Writing Improvement Game: